 Look for the signs, he is the one

 This is very unusual.
-A dramatic, twinkling piano arrangement on the verse makes it sound like this could be from Madonna’s scrapped musical (emphasized by strings and woodwinds), but the production tries to dress it up a little as a dramatic rock ballad.
-It also has the vibe of a B-Side of Like a Prayer that connects it to “Oh, Father” and “Spanish Eyes” (“caaaaandle”).
+The verse’s dramatic, twinkling piano arrangement makes it sound like this could be from Madonna’s scrapped musical (emphasized by strings and woodwinds).
+Yet, the production tries to dress it up a little as a dramatic rock ballad.
+It also has the vibe of a B-Side of Like a Prayer that connects it to “Oh, Father” and “Spanish Eyes.”

 I always believe the lyrics to songs like this one are entirely written by Madonna.
 There’s just something about the naked metaphor of her poetry that I’m convinced she would edit if it came from someone else.
 It makes me want to shake her and say, “this is more interesting than the cowritten bullshit you use – do it more.”